Technology on the Go: Using Mobile Devices

 How Lawyers Are Using Mobile Technology

-Both laptops and tablets are popular tools for presentations, according to the ABA survey.
+Both laptops and tablets are popular tools for presentations.
 In the tablet world, apple’s iPad is a clear favorite, although Microsoft tablets may more easily integrate with a law firm’s other computers and software.
 Presentations might include proposals to clients or prospective clients, or slideshows at CLEs or community speaking engagements.

 In the courtroom, a lawyer may use a laptop to take notes and a tablet to organize exhibits and project them for the jury to see.
 Deposition transcripts and outlines of witness questions can also be loaded onto a tablet.
 Numerous apps and software make it easy to adapt tablets and laptops to these litigation functions, keeping things organized and easy to search and use.